davidjb/davidjb.com/content/2022-04-22-deliveroo-watches-you-while-you-eat.rst

     ||events-tracker.deliveroo.net^

 This works for any Deliveroo site worldwide (and probably its white-labelled solution, Deliveroo Signature, as well).
-These `have been submitted
+These `have been submitted and merged
 <https://github.com/easylist/easylist/issues/11758>`_ for inclusion in
 `EasyPrivacy`_, which is something worth using in this case too because when an error occurs sending a tracking event, Deliveroo will attempt to send a crash report off to Sentry; EasyPrivacy has a rule for handling this already.

 Whilst on the topic of privacy, it's worth noting that Deliveroo does a `Privacy Policy <https://deliveroo.com.au/privacy>`_ which supposedly protects your data.
 However, I'm really curious to know what they mean by:

     Unless you have elected to remain anonymous through your device and/or platform settings, this information may be collected and use [sic] by us